 Welcome to my home on the Internet.

-My name’s Tejas Rao, and I am currently a PhD Candidate at the Department of Land Economy, University of Cambridge, and a Fellow with the Balsillie School of International Affairs.
+I am currently a PhD Candidate at the Department of Land Economy, University of Cambridge, and a Fellow with the Balsillie School of International Affairs.
 Alongside, I serve as International Secretariat Manager with the Centre for International Sustainable Development Law, Research Assistant with the Bennett Institute for Public Policy & Operations Co-Lead, Project EduAccess with interests outside of the law ranging from the academic study of music to reading microhistories, analyzing sports statistics and understanding political philosophy.

 I graduated from the University of Cambridge in 2021, and the Gujarat National Law University in 2020.
 When I started law school, I found that I was consumed by things relating to the law, in a way that prevented me from continuing hobbies I had that weren’t easily integrated with the subject.
 However, I was still interested in sustaining childhood interests and developing a writing habit.
 The additional push from my parents led to the creation of this website.